MicrosoftDocs/well-architected/well-architected/devops/automation-configuration.md

 ### Azure Automation State Configuration

 Azure Automation State Configuration is a configuration management solution built on top of PowerShell Desired State Configuration (DSC).
 State configuration works with Azure virtual machines, on-premises machines, and machines in a cloud other than Azure.
-Using state configuration, you can import PowerShell DSC resources and assign them to many virtual machines from a central location.
+When you use state configuration, you can import PowerShell DSC resources and assign them to many virtual machines from a central location.
 Once each endpoint has evaluated and applied the desired state, state compliance is reported to Azure and can be seen on a built-in dashboard.

 The following example uses PowerShell DSC to ensure the NGINX has been installed on Linux systems.